S-Tentacion/MOVIE_WIRE/README.md

 # MOVIE_WIRE

-This is a Movies App built using Next.js, React and [The Movie Database (TMDB)](https://www.themoviedb.org/) API.
+This is a Movies App built using Next.js, and [The Movie Database (TMDB)](https://www.themoviedb.org/) API.

 ## Demo